 Ship Your Boat Now Boat Prep Tips

-With our extensive history of working with truckers, boaters, shippers, port personnel, DOT, permit agencies, marinas, and boatyards, our clients find themselves having fewer delays and greater payload security.
-We’re able to ship your boat in an effective and timely manner.
+With our extensive history of working with truckers, boaters, shippers, port personnel, DOT, permit agencies, marinas and boatyards, our clients find themselves having fewer delays and greater payload security.

-We do not prepare boats for transport.
-This is the responsibility of the boat owner to make sure that everything is in order before we ever place it on our transport vehicle.
-Owners should have the vessel completely prepared prior to our drivers coming to pick it up.
-If you do not have your vessel properly prepared to ship at the time of pickup, a fee could be imposed for unnecessary delays.
+Please note that we do not prep for boat shipping.
+This responsibility rests on you as the boat owner and not the transport company.
+Have the vessel completely prepped prior to our drivers coming to pick it up.
+If you do not have your vessel ready to ship at the time of pickup, then a fee could be imposed for unnecessary delays.

-If you need assistance with prepping or de/re-commissioning your vessel, we can certainly help with connecting you to a full-service marina, boatyard, marine surveyor, or captain to meet your specific boat hauling needs.
+If you need assistance with prepping or de/re-commissioning your vessel, we can certainly help in connecting you with a full-service marina, boatyard, marine surveyor or captain to meet your specific boat hauling needs.

 Important tips when preparing your vessel for transport

-Disconnect the batteries and tie off all cables to prevent contact.
+- Disconnect the batteries and tie off the cables to prevent contact.
 Secure the engine hatch and check for any other loose items that could become loose during the haul.

-Make sure that your vessel is adequately protected if anything happens to go wrong.
-Discuss the insurance options with your logistics coordinator and be sure to understand your coverage on the boat.
+- Make sure that your vessel is adequately protected if anything happens to go wrong during the boat transports.
+You should consider discussing the insurance options with your logistics coordinator so you can become aware of coverage options.

-Be sure to provide very detailed specs of your vessel.
+- Be sure to provide very detailed specifications of your vessel.
 Failure to supply accurate dimensions will severely handicap us in giving you an accurate quote of price and time.

-Length: When measuring the overall length of the boat, be sure to include bow pulpits, swim platforms, outboard motors and outboard motor brackets.
-If the motors or out drives are in the raised position be sure to include that within the measurement.
-If the boat is on a trailer, please include the distance from the tip of the trailer tongue to the end of the motor or outdrive.
-Many overpasses have a maximum height of 13 feet 6 inches.
-If your vessel has an overall height greater than that, your delivery will require special handling and routing which will incur an additional cost.
+- Length: When measuring overall length be sure to include bow pulpits, swim platforms, outboard motors and outboard motor brackets.
+If the motors or out drives are in the raised position, make sure to include that measurement as well.
+If the boat is on a trailer, please include the distance from the tip of the trailer tongue to the end of the motor or out drive.
+Many overpasses have a maximum height of 13 feet 6 inches, so if your vessel has an overall height greater than that the delivery will require special handling and routing which will incur an additional cost.

-Height: Before shipping your boat. measure the overall height from the bottom of the keel to the highest non-removable part of the vessel.
-The draft plus clearance equals the total or overall height.
-If the bridge can be removed then measure the vessel without the bridge, but please provide the bridge dimensions as well to ensure proper pricing and transport.
+- Height: Measure the overall height from the bottom of the keel to the highest non-removable part of the vessel.
+The draft plus clearance equals total or overall height.
+If the bridge can be removed then measure the vessel without the bridge but please provide the bridge dimensions as well to ensure proper pricing and transport.

-Beam/Width: Measure the beam and width at the widest part of the boat including any attachments.
-If your vessel is wider than 8 feet 6 inches, then it most likely will qualify as an oversize load and require special permits.
+- Beam/Width: Measure beam/width at the widest part of the boat including any attachments.
+If your vessel is wider than eight feet six inches, then it most likely will qualify as an oversize load and require permits.

-Once you properly prepare your vessel you can sit back, relax, and rest knowing that Ship Your Boat Now has your vessel in good hands.
+Once you properly prepare your vessel you can sit back, relax and rest assured that Ship Your Boat Now has your vessel in good hands.